idekany/lcfit/README.md

 modified form, the citation of any of the aforementioned papers in the resulting publication will be much appreciated.

+## New features

+#### 20 September 2022:

+- Matern kernel is now available for Gaussian Process Regression (GPR) of the light curves.
+  Various tests on noisy data with erratic sampling show that most of the times GPR using Matern kernel is more robust against phase gaps than the exponential sine-squared kernel.
+Matern is now the default kernel, but the expsine2 is still available (see the `--kernel` parameter).

+- Phase shift values to reproduce the phase alignment of multiple light curves is written to the output.
+They can now also be read in and used as precomputed values (see the `--known_phaseshift` parameter).
+This feature can be used to easily phase-align multiple time series of different nature of the same object, e.g., light curves with radial velocity curves.

 ## Installation

 Simply use `git clone <URL>` to clone this library into a local directory.